Samsung Galaxy Note 4: Reception

 The phone was met with critical acclaim.
 When the Note 4 was released in late 2014, DisplayMate measured the performance of the display and said it was the best performing smartphone display ever tested and raised the bar for display performance.

 Note 4s were used to film Cai Lan Gong, the world's first feature film shot with a smartphone at 4K resolution.

 Issues

 eMMC class action

 Many users reported that their Snapdragon Note 4 phones failed to boot with the error of "mmc_read failed".
 Some of them are reporting that the problem only occurs after the OTA Marshmallow update, but the other said that even without the update, they also got the same error.
 Related with this boot error, the same affected phones may freeze and eventually reboot after the screen locked, and in severe cases, reboot randomly during usage.
 A workaround of preventing the CPU from going into deep sleep is available.
-A class action lawsuit against Samsung about the eMMC problem in the United States is available.
-Owners of a Note 4 exhibiting the defect may submit a claim evaluation with the certified legal counsel, Kantrowitz, Goldhamer & Graifman, P.C, using the form on their website.
+A class action lawsuit against Samsung about the eMMC problem in the United States is pending.

-Battery Recall
+Battery recall

 Batteries are being recalled for overheating risk from counterfeit batteries that were installed on devices refurbished by AT&T.